-Custodial Credit Risk: For an investment, custodial credit risk is the risk that, in the event of the failure of the counterparty, the Center will not be able to recover the value of its investment or collateral securities that are in the possession of an outside party.
-The stock portfolio is in the name of the Center and is not subject to custodial credit risk.
+Custodial Credit Risk: For an investment, custodial credit risk is the risk that, in the event of the failure of the counterparty, the Center will not be able to recover the value of its investments or collateral securities that are in the possession of an outside party.
+The federal agency securities, U.S. Treasury notes, commercial paper and stock are exposed to custodial credit risk in that they are uninsured, unregistered and held by the counterparty's trust department or agent but not in the Center's name.
+The Center's investments in negotiable CDs are insured by the FDIC.
 The Center has no investment policy dealing with investment custodial risk beyond the requirement in State statute that prohibits payment for investments prior to the delivery of the securities representing such investments to the Treasurer or qualified trustee.

-Credit Risk: The Center's stocks were rated ranging from AA- to BB+, Aa2 to Ba2, and A- to BBB- by Standard & Poor's, Moody's Investor Services, and Fitch Ratings, respectively.
+Credit Risk: The Center's stocks were rated ranging from AA- to BB+, Aa2 to Ba2, and AAA to BBB- by Standard & Poor's, Moody's Investor Services, and Fitch Ratings, respectively.
+The Center's investments in federal agency securities and U.S. Treasury notes were rated AA+ or AAA and Aaa by Standard & Poor's and Moody's Investor Services, respectively.
+The Center's investments in commercial paper were rated A-1+ or A-1 by Standard & Poor's, and P-1 by Moody's Investor Services.
 Standard & Poor's has assigned STAR Ohio an AAAm money market rating.
 Ohio law requires that STAR Ohio maintain the highest rating provided by at least one nationally recognized standard rating service.
+The U.S. Government money market fund carries a rating of AAAm by Standard & Poor's.
+The Center's investments in negotiable CDs are not rated as they are fully insured by the FDIC.
 The Center's investment policy does not further limit its investment choices.

-NOTES TO THE MODIFIED CASH BASIS FINANCIAL STATEMENTS FOR THE FISCAL YEAR ENDED JUNE 30, 2021 (CONTINUED)
+NOTES TO THE MODIFIED CASH BASIS FINANCIAL STATEMENTS FOR THE FISCAL YEAR ENDED JUNE 30, 2022 (CONTINUED)